 Closest Tube Station: Clapham Common

 Hampstead Heath is spread on 791 acres, features playing fields, swimming ponds, and it’s a great park for a walk in the fall… or any other season really.
 But those orange hues of the leaves make it even more beautiful.

-You can enjoy some amazing views of London from the top of Parliament :ill, which is one of the top spots to also see sunrise in London.
+You can enjoy some amazing views of London from the top of Parliament Hill, and even get to see the sunrise from here.
 No need to pay any fee!
 Sounds spectacular, doesn’t it?

 Closest Tube Stations: Golders Green, Kentish Town, Hampstead, Hampstead Heath, Gospel Oak

 London Christmas decorations are incredible!
 You’ll find festive lights all over town, but Marylebone Village, Regent Street, Carnaby Street, and Oxford Street are particularly impressive.

 Regarding London’s Christmas markets, you can’t miss the Hyde Park Christmas market at Hyde Park Winter Wonderland, Leicester Square Christmas Market, and Christmas by the River at London Bridge City.
 These winter markets in London are a great place to shop for souvenirs, or just spend a nice afternoon with friends and a hot chocolate.

 Enjoy A Sunday Roast, Mullet Wine Or A Pint of Ale In A Traditional Pub

 London is famous for its traditional pubs and literary heritage.
 There are many traditional pubs in London, including The Spaniards Inn in Hampstead and Charles Dickens’ favorite Lamb & Flag in Convent Garden.

 On Sundays, you can enjoy the traditional Sunday Roast with a pint of ale, or cozy up with a glass of mullet wine which (imo) is the best thing ever when it’s snowing outside.
 One of the most traditional London winter activities!